jxxcarlson/blockParser/README.md

 parser for a family of block-structured markup languages which we shall call **P**.
 Examples are  Markdown, and the language illustrated below.
-In section 2 we give a formal definition.
+Not all markup languages are of type **P**, as we note in section 3.

 Languages in **P** are parsed by a pair of functions